AxonIQ/reference-guide/axon-server/administration/clustering.md

 * An “ACTIVE\_BACKUP” node is a voting member which provides an event store, but it does not provide the messaging services, so clients will not connect to it.
 Note that you must have at least one active backup node that needs to be up if you want a guarantee that you have up-to-date backups.
 * Lastly, a “PASSIVE\_BACKUP” will provide an Event Store, but not participate in transactions or even elections, nor provide messaging services.
 It being up or down will never influence the availability of the context, and the leader will send any events accumulated during maintenance, as soon as it comes back online.

 There are multiple options available of assigning roles to nodes within a context.
-The Command LIne interface section details this out in the [clusters](admin-configuration/command-line-interface.md#cluster-enterprise-edition-only) and [contexts](admin-configuration/command-line-interface.md#context-enterprise-edition-only) sub-sections.
+The Command Line interface section details this out in the [clusters](admin-configuration/command-line-interface.md#cluster-enterprise-edition-only) and [contexts](admin-configuration/command-line-interface.md#context-enterprise-edition-only) sub-sections.

 ### Consensus/Elections